JuliaLinhart/julialinhart.github.io/_pages/about.md

 ## Research

 <!-- My research combines probabilistic machine learning and scientific applications, with a special focus on simulation-based inference and generative modeling.  -->
-The primary focus of my research has been on the use of **deep generative models** (in particular normalizing flows and diffusion models) in **simulation-based inference** (SBI) and their **validation** in terms of accuracy, efficiency and reliability.
-This work is motivated by the goal of inverting complex biophysical simulators - in neuroscience, astrophysics and beyond - and build greater trust in deep generative models as tools to address important questions in experimental sciences.
+The primary focus of my research has been on the use of **deep generative models** (normalizing flows and diffusion models) in **simulation-based inference** (SBI).
+The goal is to develop methods for more accuracte, efficient and reliabile inference on complex biophysical simulators - in neuroscience, astrophysics and beyond.
+I wish to build greater trust in generative models - and AI in general - as tools to address important questions in science.

 ### Current Directions
 Scaling simulation-based inference for cosmology, while deepening my expertise in generative models and theoretical machine learning.
 This work is in close collaboration with colleagues at NYU CDS, the Flatiron Institute / Polymathic AI, and UC Berkeley.
 Stay tuned…